 Glenelg - Home

-This morning enjoy some free time before lunch.
-We will then transfer to Adelaide Airport to check in for your flight home.
+This morning enjoy some free time before our transfer to Adelaide Airport to check in for your flight home.

 B=Breakfast, L=Lunch, D=Dinner